KerbaeAdAstra/KSPNameGen/README.md

 ## Contact Us

-If you're feeling nostalgic, don't hesitate to hit us up on IRC.
+Please don't hesitate to hit us up on IRC.
 We have our own channel (#kerbaeadastra @ irc.freenode.net).